wavesplatform/waves-lessons/lessons/EN/B. How the waves works/g. Waves infrastructure products and tools/lesson.md

 ### Signer ###

-Signer is a tool that grants integration of payments with WAVES in any other service.
+The Signer is a tool that grants integration of payments with WAVES in any other service.
 The best way to describe how Signer works is to do it with an example.

 Let's imagine that we manage an online pizza delivery.
-We don't want to accept any payments except with the WAVES cryptocurrency.
+We do not want to accept any payments except with the WAVES cryptocurrency.
-In case we want to receive WAVES to our crypto wallet, we have 2 options:
+In case we want to receive WAVES to our crypto wallet, we have two options:

 - Write down the requisites of our wallet and ask a client to transfer tokens there:
     ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/B.%20How%20the%20waves%20works/g.%20Waves%20infrastructure%20products%20and%20tools/images/signer_no.png?raw=true)